 Prostatitis is a common condition that affects the prostate gland, causing symptoms such as urinary problems and pain.
-At Diamond Medical Clinic in The Villages, Florida, we offer shockwave therapy as a treatment option for prostatitis.
+At Diamond Medical Clinic in San Antonio, Florida, we offer shockwave therapy as a treatment option for prostatitis.
 Shockwave therapy uses high-energy sound waves to stimulate healing and improve blood flow to the prostate gland.
 It is a non-invasive and effective treatment for prostatitis.
-If you are experiencing symptoms of prostatitis, contact Diamond Medical Clinic in The Villages, Florida to learn more about how shockwave therapy can help you find relief.
+If you are experiencing symptoms of prostatitis, contact Diamond Medical Clinic in San Antonio, Florida to learn more about how shockwave therapy can help you find relief.

 Prostatitis is a condition that involves inflammation of the prostate gland.
 Non-bacterial prostatitis, also known as chronic pelvic pain syndrome, is a type of prostatitis that is not caused by bacteria.
 It is the most common type of prostatitis, and it can cause symptoms such as pain in the pelvis, lower back, and genital area; difficulty urinating; and pain during ejaculation.